-Whether conventional or guaranteed, loans to small businesses default at higher rates than those to medium or large sized businesses.
-The SBA tracks their default rates by a variety of criteria.
+Whether conventional or guaranteed, loans to small businesses default at higher rates than those to medium or large-sized businesses.
+The SBA tracks its default rates by a variety of criteria.
 During any given year, excluding severe recession years (ex: 2008-2010) about 3% of the outstanding debt to the SBA will go into default.2 For most community banks, this level of risk is unprecedented – it is VITAL’s experience that community lenders aim to keep their default rates in the 1% range.
-To compensate for the potential risk of default when making a loan to a small business, knowing how to structure a government guaranteed loan for sale on the secondary market can make a significant difference.
+To compensate for the potential risk of default when making a loan to a small business, knowing how to structure a government-guaranteed loan for sale on the secondary market can make a significant difference.

 The additional profit necessary to make the government guaranteed lending department successful can be derived from the premium received from the sale of the guaranteed portion of the loan, as well as the interest the bank receives on the unguaranteed portion of the loan.